Sundance Film Festival 2021

 A poetic meditation on familial loss and separation, as well as the love that endures against dispersion.

-Hi Darol thank you for talking to TNC, how have you been holding up during these very strange times?
+Hi Darol thank you for talking to The New Current, how have you been holding up during these very strange times?

 I’m okay, all things considered.
 This year has been surreal.
 I’m grateful for 2019.
 In many ways, the challenges and difficulties that I faced last year prepared me for this year.
 Despite experiencing the loss of loved ones due to the virus, we’re relatively healthy and trying our best to move forward as a family.
 I’ve been fortunate enough to be able to work from home for most of 2020 and that has afforded me a great deal of privilege, specifically the privilege to make work on a more consistent basis.